 Laboratory analytical results for the soil-vapor samples collected from the two vertical boreholes are discussed in this section.
 Analytical results for the borehole samples are presented in Appendix C (on DVDs included with this report).
-VOCs detected in the vertical borehole soil-vapor samples are presented in Table 6.4-4.
-Tritium concentrations detected in the vertical borehole soil-vapor samples are presented in Table 6.4-5.
+VOCs detected in the vertical borehole soil-vapor samples are presented in Table 6.4-5.
+Tritium concentrations detected in the vertical borehole soil-vapor samples are presented in Table 6.4-6.

 Eleven VOCs were detected in soil-vapor samples.
-The VOC results were evaluated using screening levels based on groundwater screening levels, in the same manner as done in periodic monitoring reports for vapor sampling (e.g., LANL 2012, 210348).
-Table 6.4-6 identifies the 11 detected VOCs and presents the Henry's Law constants and groundwater screening levels used in the screening evaluation.
-The results of the screening evaluation are presented in Table 6.4-7.
-As shown in Table 6.4-7, only one VOC, TCE, was present at a concentration above pore-gas screening levels.
-The maximum detected concentration of TCE (2800 μg/m3) slightly exceeded the gas-phase TCE concentration (2020 μg/m3) that would be in equilibrium with a water-phase concentration equal to the groundwater cleanup level for TCE.
-The 2020 μg/m3 screening level represents the minimum gas-phase concentration that could result in groundwater contamination exceeding the groundwater cleanup level.
+To evaluate the potential for VOC contamination of groundwater, the VOC results were evaluated using screening levels based on groundwater screening levels, in the same manner as done in periodic monitoring reports for vapor sampling (e.g., LANL 2012, 210348).
+Table 6.4-7 identifies the 11 detected VOCs and presents the Henry's Law constants and groundwater screening levels used in the screening evaluation.
+The results of the screening evaluation are presented in Table 6.4-8.
+As shown in Table 6.4-8, only one VOC, TCE, was present at a concentration above pore-gas screening levels.
+The maximum detected concentration of TCE (2800 μ g/m3) slightly exceeded the gas-phase TCE concentration (2020 μ g/m3) that would be in equilibrium with a water-phase concentration equal to the groundwater cleanup level for TCE.
+The 2020 μ g/m3 screening level represents the minimum gas-phase concentration that could result in groundwater contamination exceeding the groundwater cleanup level.
 This screening evaluation is very conservative and does not consider processes that would dilute or attenuate vapors during migration to groundwater.
 All other detections of TCE were at least an order of magnitude less than the maximum detected concentration and well below the screening level.
 Thus, the potential for VOCs present in subsurface vapor at MDA B to result in groundwater contamination is extremely low.

-The results of analysis of pore-gas samples for tritium are presented in Table 6.4-5.
+The results of analysis of pore-gas samples for tritium are presented in Table 6.4-6.
 The potential for tritium in subsurface vapor to pose a risk of groundwater contamination was evaluated by comparing the tritium activities to the drinking water maximum contaminant level (MCL) for tritium (20,000 pCi/L).
 The maximum detected tritium activity (9943 pCi/L) is less than half the MCL.
 Therefore, the potential for tritium present in subsurface vapor at MDA B to result in groundwater contamination is extremely low.